James S. Rollins: Later political career

 Rollins did not run for Congress in 1864, but returned to Columbia.
 In that year's presidential election, he endorsed the Democratic Party candidate, George B. McClellan.
 This signaled his preference for the party's conservative stance on slavery and African-American equality, and recognized its shift from secessionism.
-In 1866, he was elected as a Democrat to the Missouri House of Representatives, and in 1868 to the State Senate.
-There, Rollins supported President Johnson's mild Reconstruction policies, but did not strongly denounce Radical Republican efforts to develop more stringent policies, so as not to harm funding prospects for the University of Missouri.
+In 1866, he was elected as a Democrat to the Missouri House of Representatives, and in 1868 to the upper chamber of the State Senate.
+There, Senator Rollins supported President Andrew Johnson's mild Reconstruction policies, but did not strongly denounce Radical Republican efforts to develop more stringent policies, so as not to harm budget funding prospects for the University of Missouri.

-Rollins' support of business aligned with Republican policies, but his opposition to racial equality kept him from joining that party until after Reconstruction and Republicans stopped pushing for this.
-Now out of office, he broke with the Democrats in 1878 over their support of paper currency.
-He became a Republican, and remained one for the rest of his life.
+Rollins' support of business aligned with most Republican policies, but his opposition to racial equality kept him from joining that party until after Reconstruction and Republicans stopped pushing for this.
+Now out of office, he now broke with the Democrats in 1878 over their continued support of the printing, issuing and circulating paper currency by the U.S. Treasury Department, (besides longtime minting gold and silver coins), which had been reintroduced into the wartime economy of the nicknamed federal greenbacks paper money of the 1860s.
+He finally became a Republican then and remained one for the rest of his life.